 Children explore music on a weekly basis with a music specialist.
-We also offer afternoon enrichment classes for the children which have included STEM, Art, Kung Fu, Nature and Sports..
+We also offer afternoon enrichment classes for the children which have included Nature Detectives, Kung Fu, Dance and gym activities.

-Our extended day program, which accommodates all children who stay with us after 12:45, is designed to provide a rich, fun filled experience in a comfortable and low-key environment.
+Our extended day program, which accommodates all children who stay with us after 12:30, is designed to provide a rich, fun filled experience in a comfortable and low-key environment.
 The interaction of older and younger children presents a wonderful opportunity for children from each of our classes to come together.
 This program meets the needs and interests of the children and encourages the youngest children to learn from the oldest.
 The older children are encouraged to help the younger ones and to show off their most recently learned skills.